pizza442/BeatTheLag/Verification.md

         - Departure date & time: in format of: `YYYY/MM/DD`
         - Time usually get to sleep: `hour:minute`
         - Time usually wake up: `hour:minute`
+    - These inputs will be the dropdown menu with the default value of blank
+    - When users click the “Get my schedule” button, the waiting animation will be shown in the middle of the page for about 5 second (this is the time when system is generating the sleeping schedule)
+    -
 - **Test**: We will manually inspect our page to see if there is a form after we sign in.

 - **Testing requirement**:
-- **Test**:
+    - Users must input all the information above in order to get their sleeping schedule.

-- **Testing requirement**: If any input is blank, when users click the “Get my schedule” button, the system will display an error message in the middle with red text “Error: Your form is incomplete or you have the invalid input, please check your form again” after 1 second.
+    - If any input is blank, when users click the “Get my schedule” button, the system will display an error message in the middle with red text “Error: Your form is incomplete or you have the invalid input, please check your form again” after 1 second.
 - **Test**
     - Input:
         - (Since we are using HTML date object to let user pick their date, the only possible input we will get will be wither null or date object.)